skdonepudi/pytest-report-plus/README.md

 This plugin is aimed at those who are:

+- Tired of writing extra code just to generate reports or capture screenshots

+- Manually attaching logs or outputs to test results

 - Are frustrated with archiving folders full of assets, CSS, JS, and dashboards just to share test results.

 - Don’t want to refactor existing test suites or tag everything with new decorators just to integrate with a reporting tool.